istio/istio.io/content/en/docs/setup/install/operator/index.md

 ThirdParty | CNI

 Features can be enabled or disabled, which enables or disables all of the components that are a part of the feature.
-Namespaces can also be set at the feature level, which installs all of the feature's components into the feature namespace.
+Namespaces that components are installed into can be set at the global, feature, or component level, in increasing order of override priority.

 ### Configure the feature or component settings

 After you identify the name of the feature or component from the previous table, you can use the API to set the values using the `--set` flag, or create an overlay file and pass it with the `--filename` flag.
 In general, the `--set` flag works well for customizing a few parameters, while overlay files are better for more extensive customization, or tracking configuration changes.

-For example, to enable Pilot, which is part of the Traffic Management feature, use this command:
-{{< text bash >}}
-$ istioctl experimental manifest apply --set trafficManagment.components.pilot.enabled=true
-{{< /text >}}

 The simplest customization is to turn a feature or component on or off from the configuration profile default.